ojasvsingh71/Web-Notes/react-1.md

-# Diving into React
+# 🚀 Diving into React

 As developers encountered challenges with traditional DOM manipulation, various libraries emerged to ease the process, with jQuery being one of them.
 However, even with such libraries, handling extensive applications remained complex.

 ---

->Subsequently, Vue.js and React introduced a new syntax for front-end development.
+> ✨ Subsequently, Vue.js and React introduced a new syntax for front-end development.
 Behind the scenes, the React compiler transforms your code into HTML, CSS, and JavaScript, streamlining the development of large-scale applications.

 ---

-## Understanding DOMs
+##  🧠  Understanding DOMs

 In React, there is a virtual DOM and a real DOM.

-### 1] Virtual DOM
+###  🌀  1] Virtual DOM

 - React uses a virtual DOM to optimize updates and improve performance.
 The virtual DOM is an in-memory representation of the actual DOM elements.
 It's a lightweight copy of the real DOM.